MOACChain/moac-core/READMEen.md

 ## MOAC Fuxi 2.x

 ### Fuxi v2.1.0:
+2021/05/14

+Two reminders for the developers using Ethereum web3.js library on MOAC net work:
+1. The gas cost for one simple transaction, not contract call, on MOAC network is 1000 instead of 21000 on Ethereum network.
+But web3.js still requires the input gasLimit over 21000.
+The actual cost is 1000 gas.

+2. When using web3.eth.accounts.signTransaction to sign a transaction, if you use web3.eth.sendSignedTransaction(signedTx.rawTransaction) and get a returned transactionHash.
+This transactionHash is the same as Ethereum network, but not the MOAC network.
+This is because MOAC network has extra fields to perform layer 2 transactions.
+To get the correct transactionHash value, please use transactionHash in the TX receipt instead.

+### Fuxi v2.1.0:
 2021/05/12

 This release runs on mainnet and contains all the updates from Fuxi 2.0.5.